ezahpizza/nexaFit/README.md

 - Docker (optional for containerization)
 - MongoDB Atlas account (for backend database)
 - Spoonacular API key (for meal planning)
+- OpenAI API key or equivalent (for LLM chatbot assistant)

 ---